 The sessions are run across a formula that starts with ‘listening’, evolves to ‘asking’, builds in ‘observing’ and ends with ‘connecting’:

-Listening – stakeholders view focus groups in the morning to understand customers’ functional and emotional
+Listening – stakeholders view focus groups in the morning to understand customers’ functional and emotional needs

 Asking – one-on-ones and speed dating exercises to allow stakeholders to gain greater depth in areas key to them